ssteel678/Project-River-Scoping/README.md

  ### [River Scope Overview Link](https://www.loom.com/share/7c2c7ce68b294eaa986e020c558e2a7e)

 <h2>Description</h2>
 Project consists of video and samples of the scoping process that was done on an organization named River which is a third-party service provider contracted by a major U.S. financial institution to manage various operational functions related to the institution’s credit card services.
 The company also processes, stores and transmits card holder data for the institution.
-The purpose of the scope is verified what is applicable and not applicable before performing a PCI DSS Assessment.
+The purpose of the scope is verify what is applicable and not applicable before performing a PCI DSS Assessment.
 <br />